ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::warning

-If the `join` command is not successfully completed before this time elapses and the validator's stake weight is >20% of the subnet, the subnet may have down time.
+If the `join` command is not successfully completed before this time elapses and the validator's stake weight is >20% of the subnet, the Subnet may have down time.

 :::